Animal Liberation and Marxism

 The notion that capitalism is essentially racist is problematic, insofar as it verges on idealism: ie, it somewhat implies that ideology is the foundational basis of the problem rather than its expression, superstructure and legitimation.
 Nevertheless, I think there is some truth to this statement, given that all that aggression, discrimination, and the practice of declaring groups of people fair game merely seems to shift from one group to another.

 I do not share the opinion that racism has disappeared – it’s just that neoliberalism has produced a new variety of cultural racism.
-It’s true that skin colour, genetics and ‘blood’ are no longer the issue, and in that sense, neoliberalism is colour-blind.
+It’s true that skin color, genetics and ‘blood’ are no longer the issue, and in that sense, neoliberalism is color-blind.
 Suddenly, it’s okay to be black, gay or a woman – who would have thought capitalism would ever allow us to be so many different things?

 But just because it’s OK to be a woman, that doesn’t make capitalism feminist; all it does is use women in a specific way.
 By the way, the changing face of racism is a development that Adorno predicted in the 1960s.
 He had an excellent analysis, and some of the things he foresaw were quite incredible, especially when you consider that he was dead by the time neoliberalism began its triumphal march.

-But back to veganism: in my view, it also has the function of sensitising and debarbarising you – it is a very small step in the progress of civilisation.
+But back to veganism: in my view, it also has the function of sensitizing and debarbarizing you – it is a very small step in the progress of civilization.
 Rather than it being a form of sacrifice, I would say it is actually a little piece of freedom that is possible to achieve even under capitalist rule.
 Suffice to say, I will take every opportunity to be as free and humane as I can, and I will not let go of it.
 It is sometimes good to wrest a bit of humanity from capitalism, provided that you do not succumb to the illusion that your veganism will somehow put an end to the system.

 Some people are so disappointed that the project of animal liberation has not made a more serious impact on the left that they think an entirely ‘new left’ is needed – if you find it impossible to convince the advanced part of the class of your ideas, how do you expect to convince the masses?
 I am also wondering whether you overestimate the elemental identification of humans with other oppressed species.
 How likely is it that the working class will identify with animal liberation as its own issue?